 Outstanding borrowings under the Term Loan Facility bear interest at either 1) one-month LIBOR (subject to a 1.000% floor) plus an applicable margin of 6.875% or 2) the greater of various benchmark rates plus an applicable margin of 5.875%.
-At December 31, 2021, the Term Loan Facility bore interest, based on one-month LIBOR, at 7.875%.
+At December 31, 2022, the Term Loan Facility bore interest, based on one-month LIBOR, at 11.259%.
+We have an interest rate swap, which expires in July 2024, that changes the one-month LIBOR to a fixed rate of 1.291% on \$60.0 million of the outstanding balance of the Term Loan Facility.
+Refer to Note 19 for further discussion of the interest rate swap agreement.

 The Term Loan Facility requires quarterly principal payments of \$0.4 million with the remaining unpaid principal amount due on the final maturity date of September 22, 2026.
+We may be required to make additional principal payments annually that are calculated as a percentage of our excess cash flow, as defined by the lender, based on our net leverage ratio.
 The Term Loan Facility is collateralized by all of our assets.
 The Term Loan Facility has a first lien on all assets other than accounts receivable and inventory and has a second lien on accounts receivable and inventory.
-We were in compliance with all requirements under the Term Loan Facility as of December 31, 2021.
-On March 3, 2022, we amended our Term Loan Facility, which increases the quarterly maximum consolidated net leverage ratio beginning with the first quarter of 2022 (see Note 20).
+On March 3, 2022, we amended our Term Loan Facility, which increased the quarterly maximum consolidated net leverage ratio.
+We were in compliance with all requirements under the Term Loan Facility as of December 31, 2022.

-The Term Loan Facility was issued at a \$3.8 million discount.
-We capitalized an additional \$2.8 million in new debt issuance costs related to the Term Loan Facility.
-Debt issuance costs and original issue discount related to the Term Loan Facility are recorded as a direct reduction to the carrying amount of the associated long-term debt and amortized over the term of the debt.
+The Term Loan Facility was issued at a \$3.8 million discount and we capitalized an additional \$2.8 million in new debt issuance costs.
+These costs are recorded as a direct reduction to the carrying amount of the associated long-term debt and amortized over the term of the debt.